 My imagination is more exciting

-In the early grades of school, the child who has autism may recognize that he or she is different to their peers, and often excluded socially.
+In the early grades of school, the Autistic child may recognize that he or she is different to their peers, and often excluded socially.
 One of the adjustment strategies is to escape into imagination, perhaps as a super hero who has special and valued powers or an alternative world such as Hogwarts or being with animals.
 The imaginary world is exciting and with achievements that are elusive in reality.
 There is a huge contrast between the social and academic classroom and an imaginary world, hence the lesson is boring in comparison to enjoying a vivid imagination.

 I cannot understand what the teacher is saying